-- 25. A fundamental question Members need to consider is that if the contract with District is not continued how will effective enforcement be carried out in future.
+- 28. FPNs have been discontinued where an unjustifiable approach has been taken or where an offender proves to be a vulnerable person.
+There have been 14 cases where the offender was a young person and 8 where they were considered to be vulnerable. - 29.
+Whilst there have been some examples of poor attitude and treatment of offenders, complaints have generally proved to be unfounded when the body camera footage has been reviewed.
+There is no recorded figure for the number of times the footage has had to be reviewed or the time spent on this but it is normally only a couple of minutes.
+Similarly there is no record of occasions when there is no footage e.g. because the Enforcement Officer has forgotten to switch on the camera.
+District are developing the system to record these statistics - 30.
+The voluntary organisation Pick Up for Pendle reports an improvement in the amount of litter dropped. - 31.
+A fundamental question Members need to consider is that if the contract with District is not continued how will effective enforcement be carried out in future.
 The Council's Enforcement Team now has only three members of staff and in the current financial climate there is no budget to increase it.
-To replicate an internal team of the same size, equipped in the same way and with similar administrative support is estimated to cost in the region of £200,000. - 26.
+To replicate an internal team of the same size, equipped in the same way and with similar administrative support is estimated to cost in the region of £200,000. - 32.
 No longer having to deal with routine littering and dog fouling has meant that the Team have been able to deal with 144 fly tipping reports this year compared with 44 last year.
 District have so far issued 59 FPNs for dog fouling.
-This compares with 13 the Team were able to issue last year. - 27.
-In the circumstances Members may consider that the contract should be extended for a further 12 months again on a pilot basis and to ask officers to continue to work with District to further improve the focus and perception of the enforcement. - 28.
+This compares with 13 the Team were able to issue last year. - 33.
+In the circumstances Members may consider that the contract should be extended for a further 12 months again on a pilot basis.
+The contract would be varied to include the proposals in Paragraph 23 above and officers would continue to work with District to further improve the focus and perception of the enforcement. - 34.
 If the Committee is so minded this will require a further exemption from Contract Procedure Rules as competitive tenders have not been sought.
 The Corporate Director and Chief Financial Officer who are responsible for approving exemptions are satisfied that it is justified in that the service is of a specialised nature with a limited number of suppliers and also the appointment is on a pilot basis.